arthurnaldo/arthurnaldo/README.md

-## i love solving impactful problems
+## i like solving impactful problems